Structure of K\"ahler foliations with negative transverse Ricci curvature: Outline of the proof

 \section{Outline of the proof}

-Let us now describe the strategy that we employ to establish the main Theorems ~\ref{T:A} and~\ref{T:CdeRhamdec}.
+Let us now describe the strategy that we employ to establish the main Theorems~\ref{T:A} and~\ref{T:CdeRhamdec}.
 As already mentioned in the introduction, the techniques are widely inspired by previous results of Nadel \cite{Nadel} and Frankel \cite{Frankel-annals} about the structure of the universal cover of a canonically polarized manifold.
 In particular, we make use of ``foliated twisted harmonic maps'', available in our context.

 From a previous result by Touzet \cite{Touzet-toulouse} (\emph{cf.} Theorem~\ref{T:Touzet-semisimple}), we know that the commuting sheaf $\mathcal C$ of the foliation (in Molino's theory terminology, see \S\ref{SS:commutingsheaf}) is semi-simple without compact factors.
 Roughly speaking, this commuting sheaf is a locally constant sheaf of Lie algebra (with typical fiber denoted by $\mathfrak g$) of basic Killing vector fields which encodes the dynamic of the foliation and which somehow represent the infinitesimal part of the holonomy pseudo-group (see \S \ref{SS:asstrfrbundle}, this is a common feature of Riemannian foliations).
 In our setting, we can derive from semi-simplicity of $\mathfrak g$ the existence of a representation (the \textit{monodromy representation of $\F$} attached to $\mathcal{C}$):